Modos-Labs/Glider/README.md

 The second one is evident from the EOL noticed linked previously, the 7.3" ACeP screen has a direct replacement of 7.3" Spectra 6 screen.
 One major drawback of ACeP in digital signage market (as far as I see) is its inability to reproduce the cyan color.
 This actually means there is no good way to display blue sky on an ACeP screen, not even through dithering, it's simply outside of its color gamut.
 By changing the base colors used, Eink was able to mitigate this issue in the Spectra 6 product lines.

 The first one is more or less speculation.
 I have two clues for that.
 One is the fact that Eink is doubling down on digital signage for Spectra 6: [Both 13.3" and 31.5" Spectra 6 screen will have integrated controller](https://www.beck-elektronik.de/en/newsroom/news/article/e-ink-spectratm-6-der-hingucker-des-jahres-2024).
 This make them much more interesting for the signage applications, but unsuitable for eReader applications.
-The other is that [the 8" Spectra 6 Plus screen](https://www.ereaderpro.co.uk/en/blogs/news/e-ink-news-eink-technology-has-unveiled-the-new-generation-of-colour-e-paper-technology-e-ink-spectra-6-plus-designed-for-retail-tags-and-advertising-billboards), while using the same backplane as the Gallery 3 ACeP screen, now quote a 7 second refresh time.
+The other is that [the 8" Spectra 6 Plus screen](https://www.ereaderpro.co.uk/en/blogs/news/e-ink-news-eink-technology-has-unveiled-the-new-generation-of-colour-e-paper-technology-e-ink-spectra-6-plus-designed-for-retail-tags-and-advertising-billboards), while using the same backplane as the Gallery 3 ACeP screen, now quote a 7 second refresh time (compared to less than a second on Gallery 3).
 If Eink still wanted to make a Spectra 6 eReader screen, this 8" backplane would be the one to use given it was used in ACeP product line.

 Ojectively, ACeP screen on the Bigme Galy pretty much doesn't make any sense anyway.
 It suffers from poor reflectivity and poor saturation, to a point where it's not much better than Kaleido (see the previous photo).
 The difference between the Gallery 3 and Gallery Palette (which is supposed to be a lower end product) is also stunning:

 ![acep_comparison](assets/gallery3_gallerypalette.jpg)

+(Original illustration copyright MiHoYo)

 The one on the left is the Gallery 3 used on eReaders, the one on the right (brighter and more saturated one) is the Gallery Palette used on ESLs.
 Though to be honest I hacked the right one a bit to display 512 colors opposed to the stock 7 colors.
 If the Gallery 3 had the same image quality as previous ACeP/ Gallery screens, it would make sense to trade in response time for better image quality.
 But it doesn't.